Hussien-K11/Simple-SIEM-Simulation/README.md

 ## 1. Project Overview

-This project simulates real-world detection logic across multiple log sources using both Python and Splunk Cloud.
-It reflects the typical workflows of a Tier 1 SOC analyst: reviewing logs, writing detection logic, triaging suspicious events, and documenting results.
-The goal is to demonstrate strong analytical thinking, clarity of documentation, and readiness for a modern SOC environment.
+This project simulates real-world SOC detection workflows using structured logs and multi-platform detection logic across Python and Splunk.
+Inspired by enterprise practices, the goal is to demonstrate a threat-informed, framework-aligned approach to security monitoring — using detection logic that maps to the MITRE ATT&CK framework, and operational practices drawn from NIST CSF, NIST 800-61, and CIS Controls.

-The simulation includes three distinct log types:
+The project reflects Tier 1 SOC responsibilities such as:
-- DNS logs
+- Reviewing DNS, Authentication, and Windows logs
-- Windows Event logs
+- Writing detection logic in Python
-- Authentication logs
+- Correlating events and identifying suspicious behaviour

-Each log source is used to write detections that reflect real-world attack behaviours such as command-and-control (C2) lookups, brute-force attempts, and privilege escalation indicators.
+- Documenting detections and preparing escalation summaries

 ---